HMS Moresby: Construction and career

-AAfter the Armistice of 11 November 1918 that ended the war, the Royal Navy returned to a peacetime level of strength and both the number of ships and the amount of personnel needed to be reduced to save money.
+After the Armistice of 11 November 1918 that ended the war, the Royal Navy returned to a peacetime level of strength and both the number of ships and personnel needed to be reduced to save money.
 Moresby was taken out of active service and initially placed alongside fifty-two other destroyers in reserve at Nore.
 On 9 May 1921, the vessel was sold to Thos.
 W. Ward of Grays and was broken up in 1923.